 “The Movieguide® internship was the greatest opportunity I’ve ever gotten.
 I learned so much about the media industry in a safe and biblical environment.”

 - Length of Internship: Duration 8-12 weeks.
-Most interns start the First week of June and go until the end of August.
-However, we are flexible with school schedules therefore do not set rigid start and finish dates.
-Although it is very helpful to be here the first week of June for orientation.
+We are flexible with school schedules therefore do not set rigid start and finish dates.

 - Transportation: Los Angeles is very spread out, it is recommended to have a car.